 Amplified Spontaneous Emission

-In a laser medium with large gain, the luminescence from spontaneous emission can be amplified to high power levels.
+In a laser gain medium with large gain, the luminescence (most often fluorescence) from spontaneous emission can be amplified to high power levels.
 This amplified luminescence may be used in applications where light with low temporal coherence but good spatial coherence (see below) is required.
 It also occurs in lasers, even when operated below the laser threshold.